vlunaklick/google-homepage/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> In this project i recreated homepage of the search-broser: Google.
+> In this project I recreated homepage of the search-browser: Google.
 It's just an apparence but it may be functional in a future.

 ### ✨ [Live View](https://vlunaklick.github.io/google-homepage/)